ebaadraheem/RecipeAPp_Frontend/README.md

 FIREBASE_API_KEY: Your Firebase API key for authenticating with Firebase services.
 Running the Application To start the development server and run the application on your device or emulator: bash Copy code npm start # or yarn start This will open the Expo Developer Tools in your browser.
 Follow the instructions to open the app on an Android/iOS device or emulator.
+Note: Its backend server repository is named as RecipeApp_Backend in the repository section.